 Allocate ‘worry time’ – Give yourself a specific 10-15 minute time-slot each day to allow yourself to acknowledge what you’re worried about.
 Make sure you time yourself, and don’t try to come up with solutions during this time.
 At bedtime, you could write down any worries on paper and throw them in the bin.
 If you start to worry outside of this time, tell yourself to wait.

-Confront your fears – Write a list of what worries you about the lockdown restrictions lifting and put it in order of most worrying to least worrying.
+Confront your fears – Write a list of what worries you about restrictions lifting and put it in order of most worrying to least worrying.
 Then work your way through the list, starting with the thing that worries you least, using small steps to tackle each worry and help you confront the situation.
 The more you do this, the more your confidence will increase.

 Speak to your GP – There is a range of different treatments for anxiety, including cognitive behavioural therapy (CBT), talking therapies, and medication.
 Your GP will be able to help you get access to whatever works best for you, or a combination of treatments, if your anxiety is affecting your life and preventing you from being able to do things.